 “Searching for the Origins of Secular Imagery in Thirteenth-Century France”

 The mid-thirteenth century in northern France saw an explosion in the production of books in the vernacular.
 Most art historians have seen the illumination of romances and histories of the period as a rather thoughtless adaptation of sacred painting models.
 Dr. Morrison explored how artists adapted and ultimately broke away from their religiously inspired beginnings in order to create new formats and compositions more suited to their needs and the needs of a new breed of manuscript, the illuminated secular book.
-Presented January 29, 2010
+This was the nineteenth History of the Book Lecture; presented on January 29, 2010.

 William Noel (Curator of Manuscripts and Rare Books at the Walters Art Museum, and Director of the Archimedes Palimpsest Project)

 "Archimedes in Bits: The Digital Presentation of a Write-Off"